hummingbird-project/hummingbird-examples/auth-jwt/README.md

 For the third party authentication to work you need to supply a URL to the JSON Web Key Store (JWKS).

-You can build and run the example from [VSCode](https://www.swift.org/documentation/articles/getting-started-with-vscode-swift.html) or [Xcode](https://developer.apple.com/xcode/).

 ## Usage

 ### With Third Party Provider